ancientmc/AncientCoderPack/README.md

 view [here](https://github.com/MCPHackers/RetroMCP).
 I intend on adding to these mappings by filling in unnamed fields and methods (func_101_a --> myMethod).

 For parameters, RCP uses Enigma.
-Aside from an older version of MCInjector (that RCP doesn't use), Enigma is pretty much the only deobfuscator, that I know of, that allows for direct editing of parameter names.
+Aside from an older version of MCInjector (that RCP doesn't use), Enigma is pretty much the only deobfuscator/bytecode editor, that I know of, that allows for direct editing of parameter names.
 Lack of options and Enigma's ease of use makes it the preferred choice.
 The parameter names are written by me, and are currently work in progress.

 Stay tuned for a full release.